dladd/pyFormex/sphinx/tutorial.rst

 that cube, but merely twelve straight line segments forming the edges of a cube.

+The ``view='iso'`` option in the draw statement rotates the camera so that it looks in the [-1,-1,-1] direction.
+This is one of the predefined viewing directions and can also be set from the :menuselection:`Views` menu or using the |button-iso| button.

 While the :func:`pattern` and :func:`mpattern` functions can only generate points lying on a regular cartesian grid, pyFormex provides a wealth of transformation functions to move the points to other